dpgraham4401/haztrakjs/README.md

 haztrak uses ES6 module syntax, see [Node's documentation](https://nodejs.org/api/packages.html#packages_modules_packages) for more info.

 ## Environment Variables
 To use haztrak, you'll need Site Maanger access to a site with an API ID and key.
-You will need to add the following environment variables to your .env file
+You will need to add the following environment variables. hazTrak will load any Variables you have in your .env file see the [dotenv] (https://www.npmjs.com/package/dotenv) for more details

 `BASE_URL` RCRAInfo or PreProd baseURL